 - Pay attention to your personal possessions, particularly on beaches.

 - Look out for suspicious behaviour.

 Tours and adventure activities

-The safety standards you might expect of transport and tour operators, including for inter-island travel and adventure activities such as scuba diving, are not always met.
-Recommended safety precautions and maintenance standards may not be followed.
+Transport and tour operators, including for inter-island travel and adventure activities such as scuba diving, don't always follow recommended safety precautions and maintenance standards.
 Safety equipment such as lifejackets and seatbelts may not be provided.

 If you plan to participate in adventure activities or use local transport:

 - check if the activity is covered by your insurance policy